 The tricuspid valve apparatus deserves more attention than being a “forgotten valve”.
 The main abnormality in tricuspid valve is functional tricuspid regurgitation (FTR) or the leakage.
 Tricuspid annuloplasty is the most preferred technique to correct functional tricuspid regurgitation (FTR).
-However, the technique is not fool proof and the long term durability is in question.
-Mechanical engineers can do something about it and can design and perform simple experiments and get some important information related to the long term durability.
-Prof. Bhattacharya's present research is on tricuspid annuloplasty and the related mechanics.
-After the talk one will be able to understand about the effect of mechanics on heart valve and how can one improve the design of medical devices.
-Heart valves are very much “MECHANICAL” but are made of tissues and control blood flow in your heart!
+However, the technique is not full proof and the long term durability is in question.
+We, mechanical engineers can do something about it.
+We can design and perform simple experiments and get some important information related to the long term durability.
+My present research is on tricuspid annuloplasty and the related mechanics.
+Maybe after the talk you will know about the effect of mechanics on heart valve and how can we improve the design medical devices.
+Heart valves are very much “MECHANICAL” but are made of tissues and controls blood flow in your heart!